 Mommy Dentists in Business: Let’s Get Clinical 2021!

 Mommy Dentists in Business is gearing up for our next clinical event with GC America!
-Come get clinical with us on April 23 and 24, 2020 while earning CE.
+Come get clinical with us on April 22 -23, 2021 while earning CE.
 It will be a hands-on experience with amazing speakers talking about some exciting new techniques and practices in the dental industry!

 A little about Dr. Jeanette MacLean Budd